 Sonoma Wineries Must Disclose Smoke Exposure

-Winemaking has gotten complicated with all the techniques and equipment flying around.
 As someone with extensive winemaking experience, I learned everything there is to know about crafting wine.
 Today, I will share it all with you.

 Sonoma County wineries are now required to disclose wildfire smoke exposure levels for all wines produced during fire season under new regulations aimed at protecting consumer confidence.
 The unprecedented transparency requirement affects hundreds of producers.